 Discussion about love provoked by Z. Kolmogorova.
-Songs, tickets check, Dubinina under the seats (ed. note - this is confirmed by the number of train tickets found in Dyatlov's field bag with group's papers - 9, not 10), garlic with bread and no water, and we arrived in Ivdel around 12am.
+Songs, tickets check, Dubinina under the seats, garlic with bread and no water, and we arrived in Ivdel around 12am.

 Large waiting room.
 Total freedom of action.
 We took shifts to watch over our stuff all night long.
 Bus to Vizhay leaves early in the morning.

-The night of January 25 Dyatlov group arrives in Ivdel located 340 km North of their starting point.
+Around midnight the Dyatlov group arrives in Ivdel located 520 km (320 mi) North of their starting point.

 25 january 1959.

 We got up at half past five, quickly gathered and left for the city of Ivdel with the first bus.
 After an hour of waiting, we managed to grab a bus (such as GAZ-51).
 The twenty-five-seater bus was forced to accommodate a full twenty-five plus twenty backpacks packed to capacity and as many pairs of skis.
 We were full up to the ceiling.
 First layer passengers sat on the seats, on a pile of skis, on backpacks.
 Second layer passengers sat on the backs of the seats, finding a place for legs on the shoulders of comrades.
 It was not so tight, however, as not to sing, so we did it almost all the way to Vizhay.